 1. Hire an architect to assess the disruptive work environment—associates would yell over cubicles, and 2.
 Develop a monthly newsletter from each shift to keep people informed.

 Using JobScan, five high performer ProScans and 26 Job Dynamic Analysis Surveys (JDAs) were combined to produce a Job Model for dispatch.
-All three shift managers and 23 dispatchers, who had worked there one year or more, completed the JDAs.
+All three shift managers and 23 dispatchers, who had worked there for one year or more, completed the JDAs.
 Amazingly, there was high consensus between the ProScans and the JDAs.
 They collectively knew what characteristics and behaviors would make someone successful in this job, but prior to the JobScan modeling process, they had no systematic way of screening for this profile.
 This process identified High Dominance as a preferred trait—drawing attention to existing interaction issues related to this characteristic.
 Coaching was then provided to the High Dominance personnel in order to help them “soften” their approach and learn to work better with different traits.

 Current advertisements were rewritten to attract applicants who fit the dispatcher Job Model profile.
 Using the “How to Advertise” section of the JDA report, applicants were screened against the model using the Applicant ProScan survey, and behavioral interview questions were asked from the Interviewing Guide generated by JobScan.
 This Job Model and customized advertisement allowed the Sheriff’s office to look beyond experience when interviewing and increase the percentage of appropriate job matches.